Oath Keepers: Elmer Stewart Rhodes

-Rhodes is the leader of the Oath Keepers and was convicted of seditious conspiracy and evidence tampering with regards to the January 6 United States Capitol attack, as of November 29, 2022.
+Rhodes is the leader of the Oath Keepers and was convicted of seditious conspiracy and evidence tampering with regard to the January 6 United States Capitol attack, as of November 29, 2022.

 Kellye SoRelle

-SoRelle, from Granville, Texas, general attorney for the Oath Keepers and close associate of Stewart Rhodes, has claimed to be the temporary leader of the Oath Keepers while founder Rhodes is in jail pending trial.
+SoRelle, from Granville, Texas, general attorney for the Oath Keepers, has claimed to be the group's temporary leader.
+She is the girlfriend of the group's leader, Stewart Rhodes, who is in prison.
 SoRelle is charged with tampering with documents for destroying and hiding potential evidence into the criminal investigation of the January 6 United States Capitol attack, entering Capitol grounds, and obstruction of an official proceeding.
+On June 16, 2023, a federal judge ruled that she was mentally incompetent to stand trial and was unable to understand the charges against her, and her trial was postponed indefinitely.
+She pleaded guilty on August 21, 2024 to one felony count of obstruction of justice and one misdemeanor count of breaching the Capitol grounds.